AI Skill is only available for Cloud customers at this time. Self-managed and Appian GovCloud customers don't have access to this feature.

 |Description||(Optional) Enter a brief description of the AI skill.|

-The model needs training documents to learn about the patterns or traits the documents have in common.
+Before you add the fields you want to extract, you need to upload samples that represent the document you want to extract data from.
+The model needs training documents to learn about the patterns or traits of the fields within the documents.
 The model also uses some of these training documents to test its knowledge after training.

-The model can only learn from the documents you provide, so be sure to build a comprehensive and diverse set of documents that represent what you expect to classify in your process.
+The model can only learn from the documents you provide, so be sure to build a comprehensive and diverse set of documents that represent what you expect to extract in your process.

 Training documents must meet the following requirements: